peripheralist/nana-subgraph/README.md

 Subgraphs are defined by a `subgraph.yaml` file, which is generated from `*.template.yaml` files.

-Running `yarn generate <network>` will run `scripts/generate.js` to construct a `subgraph.yaml` file for that network, using yaml template files and the contracts defined in `config/<network>.json`.
+Running `yarn generate <network>` will construct a `subgraph.yaml` file for that network, using yaml template files and the contracts defined in `config/<network>.json`.

-The `generate.js` script also performs a safety check for mismatches between the generated `subgraph.yaml` and the mapping files.
+This also performs a safety check for mismatches between the generated `subgraph.yaml` and the mapping files.
 Warnings will be shown if:
 - a function is referenced in the `subgraph.yaml` that isn't defined in any mapping files
 - a function defined in a mapping file isn't referenced in the `subgraph.yaml`